stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 ## Checking logic

-Let's consider a simple example where user can published articles:
+Let's consider a simple example where user can publish articles:

 ```js
 import { defineAbility } from '@casl/ability';